 'lifeless' is the definition.

-'king's body finally left by the queen' is the subsidiary indication.
+'king's body finally left by the queen' is the wordplay.

-'king's body' becomes 'in' (I can't justify this - if you can you should believe this answer much more).
+'king's body' becomes 'in' (I am not sure about this - if you are sure you should believe this answer much more).

 'finally' indicates one should take the final letters.

 'by' says to put letters next to each other.

 't' put after 'er' is 'ert'.